Warden0fTime/Warden0fTime/README.md

 ### ﹤OVERALL + BYI & DNI﹥
 — ⚙️ ,, _There's a lot of games that I like, lots of animes that I'm absolutely in-love with.
 Just ask me, if you see me using a certain cosplay of some certain character of a fandom, it's very likely that I'm a member myself.
 Give it a shot, not too hard.
 For music taste; I listen to anything that sounds nice I guess.
-I also really like blackjack n'related games, time is somethign that I don't really got a tight grip on so I barely notice when it's getting late._
+I also really like blackjack n'related games, time is something that I don't really got a tight grip on so I barely notice when it's getting late._

 — ⌛ ,, _I'm a **very introverted** person and tend not to be very verbal.
 I enjoy a lot a **mutual-silence and short-talks from time to time**; I can and will have **sudden mood changes depending on the day or whatever is going on with my life**.
 One thing to **keep in mind** is that I often **match your energy**, whenether that's a good or bad thing it **depends entirely on you**.
 If you're looking for a friend who's usually just on their own n'will listen to you whenever you need that someone, I'll gladly say that I'm exactly that type of friend. **Keep in mind** that I also **do not sugarcoat stuff**, I **hate dishonesty** and I'll be **very much sincere** regardless of what's the topic, if you cannot take that; **don't even bother** asking for my opinion.
 Although I look like a "strong" person, I promise you that I'm not.
-I tend to overthink and be really pessimistic and I notice changes really quickly, it'll cause me to be more distant._
+I tend to overthink and be really pessimistic and I notice changes really quickly, it'll cause me to be more distant...
+I'd go as far to say that I'm not a really good friend to have overall._

 —⚠️ ,, _Basic DNI Criteria and that's pretty much it... for the rest, I **hide + block freely**.
 Just don't be a jerk and we'll be fine._